 ►NEW! -- MR. WOLF #1 by Aron Nels Steinke: Follow newly-minted grade school teacher Mr. Wolf, as he learns the ins and outs of teaching, with hilarious results.
 Steinke's simple, lovely perfect drawings are a joy to look at, and the gentle humor is warm and inviting.
 48 mini-sized pages, lovely color covers, b+w interiors; $5.00.

 STRIPBURGER is a comics publishing collective from Slovenia.
 They've been publishing great European comics for a long long time, and have begun producing books in English.
-Cartoonia is their latest English anthology.
+Check 'em out!

 TOP SHELF'S SWEDISH INVASION I've been following the Swedish Alternative comix scene for some years now, and I always come away from it thinking that North American comics fans could really find much to love there.
 We really seem to have a lot in common, in terms of themes and direction.
 Luckily, Top Shelf has begun releasing a series of books in English, drawn from this vibrant scene.
 If you're hoping to explore the world of contemporary European comics, and are looking for somewhere to begin, you couldn't pick a better place.